Emulator Issues #12725

 The other issue is non-4:3 Y resolutions.
 If the resolution for Y is too tall, do we non-integer downscale it or do we crop?

-Updated by TheDimensioner almost 2 years ago
+Updated by TheDimensioner over 2 years ago

 So, this last shader sort of works.
 I've set my monitor to 1280x480 and launched the 240p Test Suite.
 The image appeared "as it should", taller, and increasing the IR to 2x scaled it correctly: